 Putting weed oil on your bits is a hot topic in the growing cannabis market.
-Companies like Whoopie & Maya and Foria are providing cutting edge products in states like California and Colorado.
+Companies like Lavinia and Quim Rock are providing cutting edge products in legal states like California.
 But what about those that have the urge to give it a whirl but don’t have access to a dispensary?
 DIY!

 The idea of DIY cannabis topicals might seem like an undertaking too complicated to attempt.
 Honestly, I felt the same.
 I love to cook but I didn’t want my entire apartment to smell like cannabis, and while there are dozens of recipes online, they varied so much I didn’t know what to trust.

 To find a method I could feel confident about, I reached out to my good friend Lauren Gibbs, founder and president of Rise Above Social Strategies.
-Lauren, who had a cannabis friendly wedding last summer, lives in Colorado and has a small home grow where she has gained experience making DIY cannabis tinctures and topicals for her own personal use.
+Lauren, lives in Colorado and has a small home grow where she has gained experience making DIY cannabis tinctures and topicals for her own personal use.
 Lauren’s two-ingredient cannabis oil recipe has endless uses.
 She puts in in her sleepytime tea, drizzles it over popcorn, puts it under her tongue as a tincture, and even rubs it on her sore neck.

 Because of my (ahem, extensive) experience with coconut oil based lubes, I had another idea for where to rub it!
 After learning Lauren’s simple and clean recipe, I knew it would be perfect for DIY lube too!
 But, be warned: oil based lubes are not compatible with latex condoms, so always consider your backup protection methods carefully.